Provides a salon-ready French manicure at home without the salon price tag.

-Nails may be too transparent for some.
+May be too transparent for some.

-Product sizes on the smaller side.
+Product size is on the smaller side.

 False nails sit on top of your natural nails to add length and/or change the shape.
 You can usually wear the nails for one to three weeks, depending on the type you use, though there is some upkeep involved.
 Some false nails are already colored or decorated, so you don’t have to apply polish after applying them.
 Artificial nails can damage your natural nails, though, so you have to be careful about how you apply them and how often you wear them.